jpherbst/qot-stack/readme.md

 TFTPFS=/export/tftp
 ```

-Then, run the install script.
+Then, run the install script while you are in `bb-kernel`.

 ```
 $> /export/install_netboot.sh